Kezxia/Azure-Honeynet-SOC/README.md

 ## Introduction

-In this project, I build a mini honeynet in Azure and ingest log sources from various resources into a Log Analytics workspace, which is then used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
-I measured some security metrics in the insecure environment for 24 hours, apply some security controls to harden the environment, measure metrics for another 24 hours, then show the results below.
-The metrics we will show are:
+In this project, I built a mini honeynet in Azure and integrated log sources from various resources into a Log Analytics workspace.
+Microsoft Sentinel was then used to create attack maps, trigger alerts, and generate incidents.
+I measured security metrics in the unsecured environment over 24 hours, applied security controls to harden the environment, and then collected metrics for another 24 hours.
+The results are shown below.
+The metrics presented are:

 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)